 Long story short, not only is she not cleaning the kitchen, but she also scored the top mark in the class.

-If you have pears that are not being eaten fast enough, but you do not want to throw them out and waste food, or if you are just wanting to dehydrate for trips, lunch boxes, or storage for future recipes that require pears.
+If you have pears that are not being eaten fast enough, but you do not want to throw them out and waste food, or if you just want to dehydrate them for trips, lunch boxes, or storage for future recipes that require pears.

-Here is the easy way, to get delicious, dried pears for any occasion.
+Here’s the easy way, to get delicious, dried pears…

 What You Will Need